sefatosunn/Covid19-Turkey/README.md

 # Covid19-Turkey
-Daily Datas Covid19 diseases in Turkey
+Daily Datas Covid19 diseases in Turkey.

 This repository for everyone to use data visualization, data mining and machine learning.

+Open .csv file and get datas.